+The long-ranged slRKKY interaction of Eqs.~\eqref{Hreal} and \eqref{Heff2} has the potential to impose nuclear magnetic order.
 When considering the possibility of the appearance of long-range order in a low-dimensional system it is important to make the distinction between the possibility of order appearing in principle and the possibility of it appearing in practice.
-Whether the appearance of order can occur in principle is addressed for a large class of systems by the Mermin-Wagner theorem \cite{mer:1966}.
-The theorem forbids long-range magnetic order in Heisenberg type systems when they satisfy the condition that the interaction is sufficiently short ranged (decaying faster than $1/r^{2+d}$ with $r$ the distance and $d$ the dimensionality of the system).
-This condition is not satisfied for the system under consideration here and so the Mermin-Wagner theorem is not applicable.

-That said, the requirement for short range interactions has been partially lifted by an extension of the theorem by Loss, Pedrocchi, and Leggett \cite{loss:2011}, who rigorously proved the absence of long-range order in low dimensions for RKKY systems with arbitrary electron-electron interactions, provided that the interactions are isotropic and the RKKY interaction is carried by itinerant electrons.
-Since the majority of spin liquids systems have localized electron spins this extended Mermin-Wagner theorem is also not applicable here.
+Whether the appearance of order can occur in principle is addressed for a large class of systems by the Mermin-Wagner theorem.\cite{mer:1966} The theorem forbids long-range magnetic order in Heisenberg type systems when they satisfy the condition that the interaction is sufficiently short ranged (decaying faster than $1/r^{2+d}$ with $r$ the distance and $d$ the dimensionality of the system).
+The requirement for short range interactions has been partially lifted by an extension of the theorem by Loss, Pedrocchi, and Leggett,\cite{loss:2011} who rigorously proved the absence of long-range order in low dimensions for RKKY systems with arbitrary electron-electron interactions, provided that the interactions are isotropic and the RKKY interaction is carried by itinerant electrons.
+Since the majority of spin liquids systems have localised electron spins this extended Mermin-Wagner theorem is not applicable here.

-However, since the theorem is invariant even when interactions are included it is likely that a further extension of the theorem will hold for slRKKY.
-In this work we show via explicit calculation that, for the considered slRKKY system, it is indeed the case that the order breaks down if we maintain isotropy in nuclear spin space but that we can stabilize this order by breaking that isotropy with a small magnetic field.
+However, since the extended Mermin-Wagner theorem is invariant even when interactions are included it is likely that a further extension of the theorem will hold for slRKKY.
+Indeed within our example system, the KHAF, we show via explicit calculation that it is the case that any order breaks down if we maintain isotropy in nuclear spin space but that we can stabilise this order by breaking that isotropy with a small magnetic field.